Snake River Conservation Tour

 Unless we take bold action to change the current trajectory, these fish will continue to decline – and eventually go extinct.

 During your visit to Spokane for CX3, join Trout Unlimited staff on a trip to Lower Granite Dam on the Snake River to learn about the impacts of the dams in-person.
-The trip will include a guided tour of the dam from the Army Corp of Engineers, with stops at the fish ladder, fish counting station, smolt bypass system, and the earthen portion of the dam.
-Trout Unlimited staff will provide insight into how each of these components impact returns of salmon and steelhead and dive into the details of dam removal.
+The trip will include a guided tour of the dam from the Army Corps of Engineers, with stops at the fish ladder, fish counting station, smolt bypass system, and the earthen portion of the dam.
+TU staff will provide insight into how each of these components impact returns of salmon and steelhead and dive into the details of dam removal.

 To learn more about the lower Snake before your tour, visit https://www.tu.org/lowersnake/.